Golden Temple Amritsar: History and Travel Guide

 Frequently Asked Questions about Golden Temple Amritsar:

-What is special about Golden Temple?
+What is special about the Golden Temple?

 It is the holiest Sikh shrine promoting equality.